Worship Held on Zoom

 The Minister will deliver a short sermon, about ten minutes, about the value of the Christmas story from a UU perspective.
 (Here is one of her favorite reflections by another UU minister).

-The service concludes with the lights being extinguished, and then congregation lighting their candles from one common source, passing the flame down the pews, "sharing the Christmas light" with each other as we sing "Silent Night."
+The service traditionally concludes with the lights being extinguished, and then congregation lighting their candles from one common source, passing the flame down the pews, "sharing the Christmas light" with each other as we sing "Silent Night."

 Order of Service